.png)

 Support the HEADs UP Act

-The Healthcare Extension and Accessibility for Developmentally disabled and Underserved Population (HEADs UP) Act recognizes individuals with I/DD as a medically underserved population—opening doors to better access to care, improved health outcomes, and more inclusive public health strategies.
+The Healthcare Extension and Accessibility for Developmentally Disabled and Underserved Population (HEADs UP) Act of 2025 recognizes individuals with I/DD as a medically underserved population—opening doors to better access to care, improved health outcomes, and more inclusive public health strategies.

 >>> Support the bipartisan act by clicking here.

-We will monitor the most important advocacy priorities and share with you as any new details emerge.
-While we know there will be challenges ahead, our commitment to the people we support—and to each of you—remains as strong as ever.
-Together, we’ll continue moving forward with purpose and resilience.
+We’ll continue monitoring key advocacy issues and will share updates as new developments emerge.
+Challenges may arise, but our commitment to the people we support—and to each of you—remains unwavering.
+Together, we’ll move forward with purpose and resilience.

 Resources for All: